Robert Peel: In literature

-Letitia Elizabeth Landon gave her tribute to Sir Robert in her poetical illustration Sir Robert Peel to Thomas Lawrence's portrait in Fisher's Drawing Room Scrap Book, 1837.
+Letitia Elizabeth Landon gave her tribute to Peel in her poetical illustration Sir Robert Peel to Thomas Lawrence's portrait in Fisher's Drawing Room Scrap Book, 1837.

 Robert Peel is a secondary character in the novel Dodger by Terry Pratchett.

+Peel is an unseen nemesis of Harry Flashman in the humorous Flashman novels by George MacDonald Fraser.
+A young Flashman regularly battled with Peel's nascent London police force.